 This is a 4-day Peloponnese Itinerary starting from Athens Greece and visiting Peloponnese’s 5 out of 7 subregions.

 I have also included my mother’s village Krestena, near ancient Olympia to get a feeling of the real authentic mainland life in Greece.
-On your fourth day, you stay in a traditional mountainous village, Dimitsana, visit the rock-perched Monastery of Saint John and you hike by the Lousios River Gorge.
+On your fourth day, you stay in a traditional mountainous village, Dimitsana, visit the rock-perched Monastery of Saint John and hike by the Lousios River Gorge.

 Let’s start your 4-Day Peloponnese itinerary!

-• 4-Day Peloponnese Itinerary – Day 1
+4-Day Peloponnese Itinerary – Day 1

 Corinth and Argolis

-If you rent a car from Athens International Airport, your first stop is at Corinth Canal, 106 km far through E8.
+If you rent a car from Athens International Airport, your first stop is at Corinth Canal, 106 km away through E8.
 Corinth Canal is 6 km long and an engineering miracle.
 There is no entrance fee and you can take photos of the impressive chaos under your feet.

 Isthmia